runai-professional-services/helm-charts/metrics/README.md

 9. You should now have the following installed:
     a. cronjob in the `runai` namespace called `metrics-consumption-report`.
-You can manually run the cronjob with the following command `kubectl create job <job-name> --from=cronjob/metrics-consumption-report`
+You can manually run the cronjob with the following command `kubectl -n runai create job <job-name> --from=cronjob/metrics-consumption-report`

 10. During the install NOTES are provided on additional functionality.
 You can always view the notes by running: